berrythewa/clipman-daemon/docs/CONFIGURATION.md

 6. Add content encryption options for sensitive clipboard data.

 7. Implement more sophisticated pruning strategies based on content age and frequency of use.

+8. Add QR code generation for mobile device pairing.